john-science/john-science.github.io/x/dice_heist.md

 TODO

+From this rank and higher, the Dice Goblin might randomly give you aid or gifts at any time.
+Gifts are more likely:

+* the higher your status in the religion
+* if you have their Holy Symbol on you
+* on the Summer and Winter Solstice
+* if you invoke his name in front of non-believers

 Most importantly, if a Disciple dies while taking some great risk, they will be raised to Chosen.
 And thus allowed to enter the great feast of the afterlife.
 As such, some Disciples take extravagent risks with their lives, especially those who battle or adventure already.

+#### The Paths

+If in possession of your Holy Symbol:

+* **Path of the Gambler** - +1 Persuasion when haggling over the value of an item
+* **Path of the Bezerker** - +1 to Death Saving throws
+* **Path of the Sourcerer** - Once per Long Rest, you can cast any level 1 spell you know for free (no spell slot), but you have a 100% chance to incur Wild Magic

 ### Chosen - WIP